EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - <details><summary>Adding User Notes(labeling data)</summary>

     - The ability to add User Notes was recognized as **essential for the user experience** by our development team.
-    The EmotiBit Oscilloscope can be used to label/tag the data being recorded the EmotiBit in real-time.
+    The EmotiBit Oscilloscope can be used to label/tag the data being recorded by the EmotiBit in real-time.
     Note that the User Note feature is available only when a recording session has been initiated by the user.
     </details>